arunmenon/open-deep-researcher/README.md

 ### Technical Implementation

+- Modular design with provider interface for different LLM backends
-- Uses LiteLLM exclusively with Mistral 24B Instruct model
+- Currently configured to use Mistral 24B Instruct model via RunPod
 - Custom RunPod adapter for seamless integration with self-hosted vLLM endpoints
+- Easy to add new model providers through the ModelProvider interface
 - Model operations include:
   - Query analysis and generation
   - Content processing and synthesis